 When analyzing previous alternatives, you begin to understand that the basic design decisions that took place during the design phase of a project may no longer be valid if taken today.
 You may not need to re-architect your project, but it is helpful to understand it in terms of current maintenance needs.
 This helps you draw limits and restrictions imposed on a project.

-Note that a light bulb should be raised in the following cases: if you notice a troublesome coding characteristic such as a field used with a totally different name than that of its actual usage, you detect improper function naming.
+Note that a red flag should be raised in the following cases: if you notice a troublesome coding characteristic such as a field used with a totally different name than that of its actual usage, you detect improper function naming.
 While this topic will be discussed in the refactoring section, you should be scanning the code for similar characteristics and be sure that you understand the correct or incorrect naming conventions and terminology used.
 These issues can cause headaches and it's best to understand them as early as possible.
 Attempt to retrieve as much information as possible about why a certain naming convention was chosen or not.